Transformers: Dreamwave Productions (2001–2005)

-In 2001, Dreamwave Productions began a new universe of annual comics adapted from Marvel, but also included elements of the animated.
+In 2001, Dreamwave Productions began a new universe of annual comics adapted from Marvel but also included elements of the animated series.
 The Dreamwave stories followed the concept of the Autobots defeating the Decepticons on Earth, but their 1997 return journey to Cybertron on the Ark II is destroyed by Shockwave, now ruler of the planet.
 The story follows on from there and was told in two six-issue limited series, then a ten-issue ongoing series.
 The series also adds extra complexities such as not all Transformers believing in the existence of Primus, corruption in the Cybertronian government that first led Megatron to begin his war, and Earth having an unknown relevance to Cybertron.

 Three Transformers: The War Within limited series were also published.
 These are set at the beginning of the Great War, and identify Prime as once being a clerk named Optronix.
 Beast Wars was also retroactively stated as the future of this continuity, with the profile series More than Meets the Eye showing the Predacon Megatron looking at historical files detailing Dreamwave's characters and taking his name from the original Megatron.
 In 2004, this real life universe also inspired three novels and a Dorling Kindersley guide, which focused on Dreamwave as the "true" continuity when discussing in-universe elements of the characters.
 In a new twist, Primus and Unicron are siblings, formerly a being known as the One.
 Transformers: Micromasters, set after the Arks disappearance, was also published.
 The real life universe was disrupted when Dreamwave went bankrupt in 2005.
 This left the Generation 1 story hanging and the third volume of The War Within half finished.
 Plans for a comic book set between Beast Wars and Beast Machines were also left unrealized.